 Here are a few ways to stay on track:

-- Just because a food is labeled “sugar-free,” that’s not always the case.
-It may be true that a food doesn’t contain added sugar, but remember that carbohydrates turn to glucose in your body.
+2. Just because a food is labeled “sugar-free,” that’s not always the case.
+It may be true that a food doesn’t contain added sugar, but remember that carbohydrates turn into glucose in your body.

 If you’re eating healthy at most meals, there’s no need to feel guilty about indulging in rich foods now and then.
 Just be smart about it, and always make conscious decisions about what kind of foods you put into your body.

-Aviv Clinics delivers a highly effective, science-based treatment protocol to enhance brain performance and improve the cognitive and physical symptoms of conditions such as traumatic brain injuries, fibromyalgia, Lyme, and dementia.
-The Aviv Medical Program’s intensive treatment protocol uses Hyperbaric Oxygen Therapy and includes nutrition management and dietitian support to optimize your diet for better brain health.
-Based on over a decade of research and development, the Aviv Medical Program is holistic and customized to your needs.
+Aviv Clinics delivers a highly effective, science-based treatment protocol to enhance brain performance and improve the cognitive and physical symptoms of conditions such as traumatic brain injuries, fibromyalgia, mild cognitive impairment, long COVID, and others.
+The Aviv Medical Program’s intensive treatment protocol features Hyperbaric Oxygen Therapy and can include interventions like nutrition management and support for better brain health.
+Based on nearly two decades of research and development, the Aviv Medical Program is customized by our physicians to meet your needs.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age